Spiritwanderer3/khinsider/readme.md

 # khinsider-fixed.py

-`khinsider-fixed.py` s a maintained fork of the original khinsider.py downloader script for khinsider soundtracks. this fork improves reliability by adding user-agent headers to every HTTP request, helping prevent the script from being blocked by the site and restoring its functionality. usage from the command line is simple:
+`khinsider-fixed.py` is a maintained fork of the original khinsider.py downloader script for khinsider soundtracks. this fork improves reliability by adding user-agent headers to every HTTP request, helping prevent the script from being blocked by the site and restoring its functionality. usage from the command line is simple:

 ```cmd